carbon-language/carbon-lang/mlir/docs/Tools/MLIRLSP.md

 *   Syntax highlighting for .mlir files and `mlir` markdown blocks
 *   go-to-definition and cross references
     *   Definitions include the source file locations of operations in the .mlir
+*   Hover over IR entities to see more information about them
+    *   e.g. for a Block, you can see its block number as well as any predecessors or successors.